 Suppose you’re a new gun owner or looking to enter this world, welcome!
 Becoming an arm bearing citizen is an exciting time and can come with a lot of baggage (no pun intended).
-Many of us, myself included, have fallen victim to getting a bit overzealous with procuring what one may or may not need as a gun owner.
+Many of us, me included, have fallen victim to getting a bit overzealous with procuring what one may or may not need as a gun owner.
 Like holsters, accessories can pile up and eventually end up in a storage bin of stuff that was presumed needed.
-I think a few things are essential and others that will only enhance your life.
-The point is, identifying the things you need out the gate.
+I think a few things are essential and others will only enhance your life.
+The point is, identifying the things you need outside the gate.

-The “buy once, cry once” concept needs to be adopted here to an extent.
+The “buy once cry once” concept needs to be adopted here to an extent.
 I say that because there are so many lines of thinking when it comes to firearms, firearm accessories, and holsters.
 You’re going to get as many opinions as there are people!

 The big obstacle here is knowing what is going to make you cry or not.
 Previously, there was a post about what you should take to the range with you: RANGE BAG CHECKLIST.
 There is a lot of good advice in this article, so be sure to check it out.
 Many items that are NEEDED are covered but in the context of going to the range.

 Barebones minimum, what do you NEED as a brandy new gun owner?

 - A firearm.
 This should be a given.
 Hopefully, you went through the pace of selecting a high quality, reliable gun that works for you.

 - Storage solution.
 When you have your firearm at home, you’re inevitably going to have to store it in one manner or another.
 From” EVERY FIRST-TIME GUN OWNER SHOULD IMMEDIATELY DO THESE THINGS,” a good tip is given to help overcome this obstacle when you’ve arrived home with your new pistol: “If you haven’t bought your safe yet, consider locking it in the manufacturer’s case and using the included cable lock until you find a storage solution.”